RhuaSouza/RhuaSouza/README.md

 I like understanding how applications work end to end — from **backend APIs and databases** to **frontend interfaces and mobile experiences**.

-When I'm not coding, I usually enjoy playing games 🎮, watching movies 🎬 or listening to music 🎧.

 ---